Energy saving and safety tips for kids

 Children are never too young to understand the importance of saving energy.
 Learning how energy works, how much it costs, and the dangers it poses can also encourage children to practice safety.

-Conservation of energy is already taught in school, but you can reinforce the message by applying these principles at home.
+Saving energy is already taught in school, but you can reinforce the message by applying these principles at home.
 One way to go about this is to take your kids from room to room and discuss ways you can save on electricity, gas, and water.

 Energy Saving Tips for Kids